BradNichol/personal-blog/content/blog/increase-your-intellij-productivity-by-with-shortcuts.md

 ---
 path: intellij-productivity
 date: 2021-03-03T09:44:14.374Z
-title: Increase Your Intellij Productivity By With Shortcuts
+title: Increase Your Intellij Productivity With Shortcuts
 description: My list of the most useful shortcuts to improve your productivity in Intellij
 category: Productivity
 ---